 Why on earth should you bother to learn to swim at your age?

-Because swimming is one of the best, low impact ways to get your whole body into gear.
+Because swimming is one of the best, low-impact ways to get your whole body into gear.
 It works practically all of the muscles in the body and can develop strength, cardiovascular fitness and endurance.
-What’s more, this healthy activity can be practiced for a lifetime, as it is a great form of fitness for all ages.
+In addition, this healthy activity can be practiced for a lifetime, as it is a great form of fitness for all ages.

 So what exactly are the benefits of swimming?
 Here’s why: